A Key is used on a shaft keyway to retain mechanical power transmission components such as gear drives and pulleys to transmit power.

 - Keyways introduce stress points due to the notch effect and reduce shaft strength

 - Difficult to calculate and combine the load-carrying and the tolerance stack analysis hence keyed joints are over-dimensioned

 - To transmit axial force, it needs a stop lock

 Types of Keys

-Shaft keys come in a wide variety of types and shapes and can be divided into the following four categories along with the subcategories.
-(Figure 3)
+Shaft keys come in a wide variety of types and shapes and can be divided into four categories and subcategories.